f7q/aspnet-core-identity-id4/readme.md

 mkdir c:\src\project\Business.Identity.Host
 cd c:\src\project\Business.Identity.Host
 ```
 2. Create some secrets that we can use in our configuration files.
 To keep these secrets out of source control you use a .gitignore for the .env file you'll create.
-This needs to be in the same directory as your docker-compose.yml

 _.env_
 ```bash